Jerusalem’s Cardo

 Touring the Cardo

-The Cardo is set in the heart of the Jewish quarter and is open for all.
-At each northern end a big and colorful mural presents the street’s image some 1,600 years.
+The Cardo is set in the heart of the Jewish Quarter and is open to all.
+A large and colorful mural set in its northern end suggests the street’s image 1,600 years ago.

 The cardo can be a great stop and photo opportunity during a day tour of Jerusalem.